Curved Page Divider

 A significant step toward becoming a foster parent is opening your home to an inspector to ensure that the living conditions are satisfactory and safe for any child entering and living within said quarters.
 If any safety hazards are identified, it is not the end of the world.

-Most inspectors will provide suggestions (albeit strong) to the potential foster parent of changes that should be made to their home to make it a safer space for the foster child.
-These hazards run the gamut from the obvious things like unlocked cabinets to something that most new parents wouldn't initially think of - like baby gates or other barriers at the bottom and top of a staircase.
+Most inspectors will provide suggestions (albeit substantial) to potential foster parents on changes that should be made to their home to make it a safer space for the foster child.
+These hazards run the gamut from the obvious, such as unlocked cabinets, to something that most new parents wouldn't initially think of, like baby gates or other barriers at the bottom and top of a staircase.

 In more egregious situations, inspectors may require a specific change to be made to the home before they approve the child's placement.
-For instance, if there is a pool, a fence, or some safety barrier will need to be purchased and installed.
+For instance, if a pool, a fence, or some other safety barrier needs to be purchased and installed.
 The inspector will also look for smoke alarms and carbon monoxide detectors - are the batteries all up to date and the alarms operable?

 These modifications may have a fraction of the financial impact, but most alterations can be reimbursed using monthly maintenance payments.